How Much Does It Cost to Build a Shed?

 She Shed or Man Cave

-Sheds can be added to the backyard to give you extra room to escape from it all.
+Sheds can be added to the backyard to give you extra room to get away from it all.
 These sheds typically have windows installed, and the inside is finished to personalize it and make it feel like home.
-The cost of building a shed with a hangout space runs between $5,000 and $15,000 (CAD 6,400 and CAD 19,200).
+LawnsStarter says the cost of building a shed with a hangout space usually runs between $1,767 and $9,567 (CAD 2,400 and CAD 12,996).
+However, you could spend as much as $30,000 (CAD 40,754) on an elaborate design with premium features.

 When wind, rain or snow starts battering an area, farm and house animals need a place to go to get out of the elements.
 A run-in shed gives them the cover they need.
-These types of sheds cost about $1,500 to $10,000 (CAD 1,900 to CAD 12,800) to construct.
+Run-in shelters cost about $40 to $60 (CAD 54 to CAD 82) per square foot to construct, based on data from HomeGuide.

 Cost Factors